harvard-lil/website-static/app/_posts/2011-05-26-a-declaration-of-metadata-openness.md

 - metadata
 ---

-<blockquote>Discovery, the metadata ecology for UK education and research, invites stakeholders to join us in adopting a [set of principles](http://discovery.ac.uk/businesscase/principles/) to enhance the impact of our knowledge resources for the furtherance of scholarship and innovation...</blockquote>
+> Discovery, the metadata ecology for UK education and research, invites stakeholders to join us in adopting a [set of principles](http://discovery.ac.uk/businesscase/principles/) to enhance the impact of our knowledge resources for the furtherance of scholarship and innovation...

-It's a hard list to disagree with...especially if your team has been working on LibraryCloud as an open metadata server.
+It's a hard list to disagree with... especially if your team has been working on LibraryCloud as an open metadata server.